Skip to content

 If you are a realtor building your own referral network, a dedicated investment-focused mortgage partner gives your investor clients access to specialized financing they cannot get through a retail bank.

-• Corporate Structuring: When to move from personal ownership to a tiered corporation or trust structure.
+• Corporate structuring — whether and when to move from personal ownership to a tiered corporation or trust structure.

-• GST/HST on Commercial Assets: Navigating the complex tax rules for commercial or mixed-use properties.
+• GST/HST on commercial assets — the tax rules for commercial or mixed-use properties.

 Here’s the thing: once you move beyond single-family deals, your financing strategy has to change completely — DSCR, commercial lenders, portfolio refinances. book a free strategy call with LendCity and we’ll show you how to structure your deals like a real CEO would.

-As your deals get bigger, the legal risk increases.
-You need a lawyer who does more than just title transfers.
+As your deals get bigger, the legal complexity increases.
+A specialized real estate lawyer is someone who does more than title transfers.
+Topics these lawyers typically cover include:

-• Municipal Law / Zoning: Navigating the complexities of severances, minor variances, or ADU (Additional Dwelling Unit) permitting.
+• Municipal law and zoning — severances, minor variances, or ADU (Additional Dwelling Unit) permitting.

 One of the first “staff” hires for a high-growth investor is often an Acquisitions Manager.
 This is the person whose sole job is to find deals.